pragmatrix/CrossUI/README.md

 There are a number of reasons for CrossUI.

 * Markup languages and APIs are not portable.
-Modern user interface APIs like .NET WPF, WinRT, iOS, Mac OS X, and Android are completely different and make porting an application's user interface very time consuming.
+Modern user interface APIs like .NET WPF, WinRT, iOS, Mac OS X, and Android are all different and make porting an application's user interface very time consuming.
 CrossUI could provide an API and testing frontend for all drawings and user interface components.
 * Some of the user interface APIs lack the most basic features, like rendering UI controls into a background bitmap or composing geometries.
 CrossUI could provide implementations that use alternative APIs (like Direct2D for WinRT).
 * For graphical editors, regression testing and visualizing different drawing states side by side is not a primary focus.
 CrossUI's testrunner can already be used to visualize different states of the same drawing and will soon support visual diffs.